tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 &'a mut i32     // a mutable reference with an explicit lifetime
 ```

-One lifetime annotation by itself doesn't have much meaning, because the annotations are meant to tell Rust how generic lifetime parameters of multiple references relate to each other.
+One lifetime annotation by itself doesn'_t have much meaning, because the annotations are meant to tell Rust how generic lifetime parameters of multiple references relate to each other.
 For example, let's say we have a function with the parameter `first` that is a reference to an `i32` with lifetime `'a`.
 The function also has another parameter named `second` that is another reference to an `i32` that also has the lifetime `'a`.
 The lifetime annotations indicate that the references `first` and `second` must both live as long as that generic lifetime.

 ### Lifetime Annotations in Function Signatures